 ‘You can’t throw away your life like that!’

 ‘I wasn’t really-’

 ‘Yeah, I know, hark who’s talking,’ Rose spat.
 ‘Like I’m the best person to take life advice from.’

 Meow, Mr Andrew Socks said.
 I took it as: she has a point there.

 ‘Rose…?’
 Scorpius cautioned.
 Then there was the clatter of a teaspoon falling on the worktop.
 I swept up Mr Andrew Socks into my arms – despite being a cat, he seemed like the most sensible being in the flat – and went back into the kitchen.
 Scorpius had Rose in an awkward sort of hug, patting her on the back whilst she cried and cried and cried into the lapels of his jacket.
 He met my eye and gave me a grim smile.

 ‘I’ll do the tea,’ I mouthed back, setting Mr Andrew Socks down onto the tiled floor.
 At once, he darted forward and came to a screeching halt next to Rose, sniffing inquisitively at her scuffed shoes.

-I finished making the tea and carted the mugs over to the coffee table one by one as Rose sniffed and coughed herself into silence.
+I finished making the tea and carted the mugs over to the coffee table one by one as Rose sniffled and coughed herself into silence.
 Then I took a plate from the cupboard, put a handful of biscuits on it and, after a moment’s deliberation, emptied the entire packet out.
-Meanwhile, Scorpius tried to steer Rose over to an armchair; a bit tricky considering Mr Andrew Socks had taken a liking to her and was twining himself around her ankles, purring like an articulated lorry.
+Meanwhile, Scorpius tried to steer Rose over to an armchair; a bit tricky considering Mr Andrew Socks had taken a liking to her and was twining himself around her ankles.

 ‘Biscuit?’
-I shoved the plate of custard creams into Rose’s face once she was safely sat on an armchair, Mr Andrew Socks perched on her lap.
+I shoved the plate of custard creams into Rose’s face.

 ‘Thanks,’ Rose sniffed, taking three biscuits at once.